KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/unconditional_love_the_gravity_of_god.md

 The movement is the same.
 The vocabulary changes.
-The essence does not.
+The essence remains.

 ## Fractals of Attraction — How Consciousness Curves Space Within

 In a fractal universe,
-where patterns repeat themselves at all scales, gravity is not merely an external force.
+where patterns echo at every scale, gravity is not merely an external force.

-It becomes a metaphor for inner life.
+It becomes a metaphor for the inner cosmos.

-Just as planets fall into orbit around that which is most massive, your thoughts, emotions, and choices circle around what is most meaningful.
+Just as planets fall into orbit around what is most massive, your thoughts, emotions, and choices circle what is most meaningful.

 Meaning has mass.
 Presence has mass.
 Compassion has mass.

 And unconditional love—